A racial reckoning arrived at West Point, where being black is a ‘beautifully painful experience’

 By not rooting out racism that “saturates its history,” the officers said, “West Point ultimately fails to produce leaders of character equipped to lead diverse organizations.”

-In interviews, five black graduates whose time at West Point spanned decades said their experiences ranged from pride in entering an elite university to the sadness of feeling they could not be their full self in a mostly white school.
+In interviews, five black graduates whose time at the U.S. Military Academy spanned decades said their experiences ranged from pride in entering an elite university to the sadness of feeling they could not be their full self in a mostly white school.

-The alums recounted moments of suppressing black cultural and social references among white classmates, fielding questions about black hair and hearing whispers that athletics — not their academic rigor — led to their offer to attend.
+The alumni recounted moments of suppressing black cultural and social references among white classmates, fielding questions about black hair and hearing whispers that athletics — not their academic rigor — led to their offer to attend.

-“I love West Point,” said Tobin, a former Army signals officer.
+“I love West Point,” said Tobin, a former Army signal officer.
 “But it is a beautifully painful experience.”

 The academy takes the long view in minority admissions.
-In 1968, when the equal opportunity admissions office opened, only 68 African Americans had graduated since West Point’s founding in 1802, said Maj.
+In 1968, when the equal opportunity admissions office opened, only 68 African Americans had graduated since the U.S. Military Academy’s founding in 1802, said Maj.
 Kendrick Vaughn, who recently left his position as the diversity admissions officer.

-There were 72 black graduates in Vaughn’s own class of 2008, he said.
+There were 72 black graduates in Vaughn’s own Class of 2008, he said.
 This year’s incoming class saw 214 admitted African Americans out of 1,240 total cadets.

 In a statement, the academy said it launched an inspector general review “of all matters involving race,” spokesman Lt.
-Col. Christopher Ophard said.
-That review was partly prompted by the letter, along with other initiatives at higher levels, Ophard said.
+Col. Christopher Ophardt said.
+That review was partly prompted by the letter, along with other initiatives at higher levels, Ophardt said.

 “We take seriously all forms of racial inequality that marginalize or devalue members of our team,” he said.

 Tobin, an adviser for the officers who penned the letter and a mentor to some, said the group was emboldened after Defense Secretary Mark T. Esper called on leaders last month to weed out racism.
-“A diverse and inclusive DoD draws out and builds upon the best in each of us,” Esper said.
+“A diverse and inclusive DoD draws out and builds upon the best in each of us,” Esper said in a video message.
 “It brings out the best in America.”

-But the rising number of black cadets hasn’t spurred enough change, alums said.
-The letter was a time machine back to the halls where white cadets made subtle comments and jokes “that you have to smile and suffer through,” said Michael Armstrong, a former infantry officer in the class of 1987.
+But the rising number of black cadets hasn’t spurred enough change, alumni said.
+The letter was a time machine back to the halls where white cadets made subtle comments and jokes “that you have to smile and suffer through,” said Michael Armstrong, a former infantry officer in the Class of 1987.

 “The more things change,” he said, “the more they stay the same.”